6 Types of Potatoes to Create Original Dishes in your Kitchen

 The white potato has a somewhat similar appearance to the Russet potato.
 They have a light “brown” skin but are smaller with a rounder shape.
 The skin is also thinner than the Russet.
-The white potato variety are more of a general purpose potato similar to the yellow type (not too starchy not too waxy).
+The white potato variety is more of a general purpose potato similar to the yellow type (not too starchy not too waxy).

-types so if you want to use them keep that in mind.
+These types of potatoes get damaged very easily and I personally have noticed they get diseases more often than all other types so if you want to use them keep that in mind.

 They are among the most curious types of potatoes.
 Their color is due their high antioxidant content.
 This gives them an edge over other potato varieties in terms of nutrition.
 In other words you could say they provide slightly more health benefits than the others.